 11 of 12

 Shearwaters are small petrels with long wings that specialize in low, gliding flight.
 Their wingtips may brush the waves and "shear the water" as they fly, giving these birds their familiar name.
-There are more than 30 species of shearwater and these birds can be found worldwide, but they often remain far out to sea.
+There are more than 30 shearwater species and these birds can be found worldwide, but they often remain far out to sea.
 Where feeding conditions are ideal, they can gather in large groups, especially where upwellings bring prey - fish, plankton, squid, etc. - close to the surface.
 Shearwaters... are part of the Procellariidae family.

 12 of 12